xor-gate/xor-gate.org/content/post/apple-red-ale.md

 tags: ["beer", "homebrew"]
 ---

 The Apple Red Ale beer is a split from the [Autumn Dry Irish Red Ale](/post/autumn-dry-irish-red-ale/) .
 It includes 48% pasteurized apple juice I got from an apple tree of a collegue during the second fermentation.
 The batch size in the fermenter is 10,5 liters.
 And final bottles where 24x 33cl (7,92 liters).
+The [Bottle ID is 311](/post/beer-cellar/).

 It was dryhopped with a few handfuls of old cascade flowers.